 This fragrant, silvery ground cover is an excellent choice for very dry conditions.
 Itâ€™s tiny yellow landscaping flowers bloom in late summer to early fall.
-It has a wide spread, up 18 inches, and may grow to a height of 10 inches.
+It has a widespread, up 18 inches, and may grow to a height of 10 inches.

-For those that do not have the time or energy to replant each spring, perennials are a good choice for a low maintenance, yet beautiful, rockery.
+For those that do not have the time or energy to replant each spring, perennials are a good choice for low maintenance, yet beautiful, rockery.
 Perennials are plants that bloom throughout the warm months, dying back in fall and winter.
 They live for three years or more, returning larger and more beautiful each spring.

 This beautiful plant produces white blooms in the spring, reaching a height of 8-10 inches while spreading up to 20 inches in diameter once fully grown.
-This plant does best in well-draining soil, but otherwise requires very little in order to thrive.
+This plant does best in well-draining soil but otherwise requires very little in order to thrive.

 Hostas are one of the most common and popular perennials, partially because of their wide variety of colors and sizes, but also because they are one of the easiest plants to care for.
 They flourish best in areas that are rich in rainfall and prefer partial to full shade.

-Hostas may grow up to 3 feet or more in height, and can spread throughout whatever space they are given.
-Some varieties of hosta are very small, and come in colors that vary from variegated white and emerald, to blue-gray and chartreuse.
+Hostas may grow up to 3 feet or more in height and can spread throughout whatever space they are given.
+Some varieties of hosta are very small and come in colors that vary from variegated white and emerald to blue-gray and chartreuse.
 Because of this, it can be easily incorporated into virtually any landscaping style.
 Blossoms range from white and lavender, to purple and dark red.

 Aven is a brightly colored flower that flourishes best in sunny areas with rich, well-draining soil.
-It grows up between 6-24 inches in height, spreading a width of 8 inches to 2 feet, depending on how much room it is given to grow.
+It grows up between 6-24 inches in height, spreading to a width of 8 inches to 2 feet, depending on how much room it is given to grow.
 This low maintenance plant produces cheery yellow and white landscaping flowers.